zacharypatchen/Wordy/README.md

 ## Introduction

 Wordy is a simple Android application developed in Java.
-It provides users with a word-guessing game where they can play, add new words to the database, and celebrate victories.
+It provides users with a word-guessing game where they can play, add new words to a firebase database, and celebrate victories.

 ## Features

 - **Gameplay:** Guess words in a grid-based interface and progress through rounds.
-- **Database Management:** Add new words to the database or clear the entire word database.
+- **Database Management:** Add new words to the firebase database or clear the entire database.
 - **Victory Screen:** Enjoy a congratulatory message when successfully guessing a word.

 ## Getting Started